analyswithKubra/analyswithKubra/README.md

 **About Me**

 👀 I’m passionate about data analysis and enjoy turning data into meaningful insights.
-I’m currently enhancing my skills in SQL.
+I’m currently enhancing my skills in SQL,Tableau and Pyhton.
 Fun fact about me: I enjoy exploring data sets in my free time as much as exploring new places!
 I’m open to collaborating on data analysis projects and contributing to impactful work.

 **Get in Touch**